mankek/Effort-Impact/README.md

 Hovering:

 * When hovering on squares, their task info is displayed.
-When hovering on the color scale, the corresponding time until due date is displayed for that color block.
+When hovering on a color scale, the corresponding information for that color block is displayed.

 **Testing**